-The industrial world faces many technological changes over the years of growth.
+The industrial world has faced many technological changes over the years of growth.
 This has increased urgent demand for premium high-quality products and services, which are only able to be supplied through a high level of productivity.
 Humans are limited in this range, we need breaks, and have limits.
-This means that this demand required process engineers systems, automated manufacturing, and industrial automation.
+This means that this demand requires process engineers systems, automated manufacturing, and industrial automation.

-Industrial automation works smarter, faster and proficiently.
+Industrial automation works smarter, faster, and more proficiently.
 These factors together make automation more powerful, it becomes a business of solutions.

 Business Automation Solutions include: